 I've seen war.

-was a sword of hatred
+it was a sword of spite

 in the wind.

-I saw blood on your hands.
+I have seen the blood on your hands.

 Things are not as they were.